When Medicine Can’t Help, Wellness Swoops In

 Advertisement

 There are those of us who don’t purchase these products.
-Spending $60 on moisturiser adds up, as does shopping at Erewhon.
-Instead, we may make remedies and treatments at home, seeking instead a connection to indigenous and plant medicine to make us feel whole.
+Spending $60 on moisturiser adds up.
+Instead, we may make remedies and treatments at home, seeking instead a connection to Indigenous and plant medicine to make us feel whole.
 I’m pretty sure that the potion of ginger, cinnamon sticks, turmeric, lemon, and peppercorn that my grandmother makes me when I’m sick helps me fight off a cold, and I recommend it to my friends.
 Scientific proof of whether these things will make us happy or “well” is not the point, exactly.
 Indulging in these treatments offers a path towards betterment, and similarly to spiritual pursuits, it isn’t about perfecting the final product — it’s about the small, daily joys involved in balancing your temperaments.

 What wellness is not, of course, is medicine.
 As Dr. Jen Gunter writes in the New York Times, wellness “used to mean a blend of health and happiness.”
 Now, it’s become “a false antidote to the fear of modern life and death.”
 There are risks — to both the individual and the collective, as can be seen during the Covid pandemic, with some people’s refusal to trust science over their instincts.
 Gunter emphasises how many of those who opt for alternative medicine delay medical care.
 There’s also the illusory truth effect, where “even a single exposure to information that sounds like it could be quasi-plausible can increase the perception of accuracy.”
 Most importantly, “there can be no modern wellness industry without medical conspiracy theories” — something that is reflected in the many people in America who remain unvaccinated thanks to the unwarranted belief that the Covid vaccine is more dangerous than the disease.